Find out about the different types of surgery for bile duct cancer (cholangiocarcinoma).

 Removing bile duct cancer completely

 Surgery to remove bile duct cancer is a major operation.
 Only surgeons with specialist knowledge and experience should do this type of operation.
-To check whether it is possible for you to have this surgery your surgeon will look at the stage of your cancer.
+To check whether it’s possible for you to have this surgery your surgeon looks at the stage of your cancer.
 This includes:

 - the position of the cancer in the bile ducts

 - whether the cancer has grown into tissues around the bile ducts